 A Texas medical power of attorney allows you to appoint an agent to make health care decisions for you if you are unable to do so.
 Since the term “health care” includes a broad range of medical services, you may limit the agent’s power to only certain medical decisions.

-The document only goes into effect when a physician certifies that you lack competence to make health care decisions.
+The document only goes into effect when a physician certifies that you lack the competence to make health care decisions.
 The health care professional must follow your agent’s instructions.

 Trusts are used for many reasons, but most commonly to pass assets to beneficiaries outside the probate process and protect against creditors.
 Trusts come in a variety of types, including living trusts, testamentary trusts, Medicaid trusts, charitable trusts, special needs trusts, and life insurance trusts.